cappuccino/acorn/README.md

 - **preprocess**: When `true`, the parser recognizes and follows preprocessor directives.
 For more information, see the [Preprocessor](#preprocessor) section below. *Default*: true

-- **macros**: When `preprocess` is `true`, you may pass an array of macro definitions in this option, which will create predefined macros with the given names.
-Definitions may be in one of three forms:
+- **macros**: When `preprocess` is `true`, you may pass an array of macro objects and/or text definitions in this option, which will create predefined macros with the given names.
+Macro objects will be added as is.
+Text definitions may be in one of three forms:

     - name
     - name=definition